 Songshan Railway Station Introduction

 Songshan Railway Station is one of the oldest train stations in Taiwan.
-It was initially established during the Guangxu period of the Qing Dynasty as a simple ticket office for the first railway line from Keelung to Hsinchu.
-The development of the Songshan area began early, originally a settlement of the Kavalan people, specifically the Mao-li Yi-ho community, with its old name being "Dajianashikou Street."
-In the 13th year of Guangxu (1887), the tickets used were substitute dragon horse postage stamps.
-During the Japanese colonial period in the 9th year of Taisho, Dajianashikou Street was renamed Songshan Village in Qixing County, Taipei Prefecture, and the "Shikou Station" was renamed "Songshan Station."
+It was built during the Guangxu period of the Qing Dynasty as the first railway from Keelung to Hsinchu, and at that time, Songshan was already a simple ticketing office.
+The development of the Songshan area began early; it was originally a settlement of the Ketagalan Plain indigenous people, specifically the Mao-li tribe.
+The old name of the area was "Dajianaxi Kou Street."
+In the thirteenth year of Guangxu (1887), the train tickets used were replaced by Dragon Horse postal stamps.
+During the Japanese colonial period, in the ninth year of Taisho, Dajianaxi Kou Street was renamed Songshan Village in Qixing District, Taipei Prefecture, and the "Xikou Station" was also renamed "Songshan Station."